| | | |

 Instant Pot Irish Beef Stew slurry COPYRIGHT © 2017 COOKING WITH CURLS

-• This is the Spider Strainer that I have been using for the past 28+ years.
+• This is the Spider Strainer that I have been using for the past 34+ years.
 I love it and use it all the time!

-• I use this 6 Quart Instant Pot® to create all of my recipes.
+• I use this 6 Quart Instant Pot to create all of my recipes.
 I do not have a 3 qt or 8 qt, so I do not know what adjustments need to be made.

 • If you do not want to use wine, you can substitute a dark stout (like Guinness) or use all beef stock.

-Additional Instant Pot comfort foods for you to try:
+Additional Instant Pot comfort foods to try

 Enjoy!!